History of Leonardo DiCaprio in Timeline

 Loading Video...

-Amidst the 2022 Russian invasion of Ukraine, media announced Leonardo DiCaprio donated $10 million to support Ukraine, though the accuracy of this amount was questioned.
+Amidst the 2022 Russian invasion of Ukraine, the media announced Leonardo DiCaprio donated $10 million to support Ukraine, although the news agency Associated Press suggested this amount was inaccurate.

-In 2022, Leonardo DiCaprio was voted one of the 50 greatest actors of all time in a readers' poll by Empire.
+In 2022, Leonardo DiCaprio was voted one of the 50 greatest actors of all time in a readers' poll by Empire, praising his dedication to his characters.

-Leonardo DiCaprio's relationship with American model and actress Camila Morrone ended in 2022 after having been together since 2017.
+In 2022, Leonardo DiCaprio's relationship with American model and actress Camila Morrone ended.

 Since August 2023, Leonardo DiCaprio has been dating Italian model Vittoria Ceretti.